-A leading business and legal strategist for more than twenty five years, Joshua Gordon is an experienced educator, consultant, arbitrator, negotiator, facilitator, and organizational capability builder.
-He specializes in sports industry strategy and crisis management that builds upon a deep history of contexts that have included business-to-business, organizational change, energy, environmental, real estate and housing, family, and gang-related challenges.
-He is the founder and lead practitioner at the Sports Conflict Institute (SCI), which supports competitive goals in athletics through understanding, preventing, and resolving destructive conflict inside and outside the lines and specializes in building high performance culture.
-He is also a senior instructor of sports business, Woodard Family Foundation Fellow, and faculty advisor of the Oregon Consulting Group at the University of Oregon's Lundquist College of Business.
+A leading business and legal strategist for more than 25 years, Joshua Gordon is an experienced educator, consultant, arbitrator, negotiator, facilitator, and organizational capability builder.
+He specializes in sports industry governance, strategy and crisis management that builds upon a deep history of contexts that have included business-to-business, organizational change, energy, environmental, real estate and housing, family, and gang-related challenges.
+He is the founder and lead practitioner at the Sports Conflict Institute (SCI), which supports competitive goals in athletics through understanding, preventing, and resolving destructive conflict inside and outside the lines and specializes in building high-performance culture.

 - Visionary who specializes in assessment and complex strategy to ensure optimal performance for teams and organizations.